nednoodlehead/invisibleman_client/README.md

 # Invisible Man!

-A asset management tracker using a local database to track assets
+An asset management database client that interfaces with a centralized postgreSQL server to relay IT assets within a LAN.
+Built with PyQt5

 Includes:
 1. An intuitive interface